GParareal: A time-parallel ODE solver using Gaussian process emulation: Discussion

-In equation \eqref{eq:V2}, we approximate a Gaussian distribution over the exact solution by taking its expected value, ignoring uncertainty in the GP prediction of $\mathcal{F}-\mathcal{G}$.
-During early iterations, when little acquisition data may be available, this uncertainty (i.e.\ the variance) could be large.
-Ideally, one would propagate the full uncertainty using the coarse solver to the next time step, however this is a computationally expensive process when solving nonlinear ODE problems.
-Instead of taking the expected value, one could approximate the numerical solution by taking a random sample from \eqref{eq:V2}.
-A sampling-based solver such as this would return a stochastic solution to the ODE, much like the stochastic parareal algorithm presented in \cite{pentland2021}.
-It is unclear how this algorithm would perform vs.\ parareal (or even stochastic parareal), however it could still make use of legacy data following successive independent simulations.
-Another possible alternative to approximating \eqref{eq:V2} with the expected value arises if the input initial value is at least one or two length-scale distances away from any other known input value in our acquired dataset.
-In this case, we then might expect the GP emulation of the mean in \eqref{eq:V2} to be poor.
-Thus, a fallback to the deterministic parareal correction for $\mathcal{F}-\mathcal{G}$ (see \eqref{eq:pred-corr}) could be built in as a next best correction to the coarse prediction in \eqref{eq:V2}.
+In equation \eqref{eq:V2}, we approximate a Gaussian distribution by taking its expected value, ignoring uncertainty in the GP posterior for $\F-\G$.
+In this setting, the GP emulator is used to interpolate the $\F-\G$ data, hence it is perfectly acceptable to swap it out for any other sufficiently accurate interpolation method, e.g.\ kernel ridge regression \citep{kanagawa2018}.
+During early iterations of GParareal, when little acquisition data are available, the uncertainty in the GP posterior (i.e\ the variance) may be large at points of interest.
+By retaining the GP posterior uncertainty, one could (ideally) propagate the full uncertainty using the coarse solver to the next time step and then continue.
+While this would produce a probabilistic version of GParareal, this would be a computationally expensive process that we wish to avoid at this stage.
+One alternative to approximating \eqref{eq:V2} by its expected value could be to draw a random sample instead.
+A sampling-based solver such as this would return a stochastic solution to the ODE, much like the stochastic parareal algorithm presented in \cite{pentland2022}.
+It is unclear how this algorithm would perform vs.\ parareal (or even stochastic parareal), however, it could still make use of legacy data following successive independent simulations.
+Another possible alternative to approximating \eqref{eq:V2} arises if the input initial value is at least one or two length-scale distances away from any other known input value in our acquisition dataset.
+In this case, we then might expect the GP emulation of the mean in \eqref{eq:V2} to have high variance and so a fallback to the deterministic parareal correction for $\F-\G$ (see \eqref{eq:pred-corr}) could be built in as a next best correction to the coarse prediction in \eqref{eq:V2}.
 Among others, these are two alternative formulations of GParareal that are worth investigating to account for the whole Gaussian distribution provided by the emulator and not just its mean value.